Menu

 Similar articles

-451 How Happy Potter helped to ace Basic State Examination in English (OGE) How can just there letters sound so taunting?
+68 Learning foreign languages via e-learning platform Current technological progress gives the opportunity to make the process of learning foreign languages more interesting, vibrant and involving by means of gamification and interactivity; this ...
+568 How Happy Potter helped to ace Basic State Examination in English (OGE) How can just there letters sound so taunting?
 Easy, when these letters are OGE.
 But what if there was a way to get ready for it that's not just effective but also enjoyable?
 I'm Elena Kosova, ...
-762 How about a magic pill to learn English fast?
+862 How about a magic pill to learn English fast?
 Everyone wants to study English language as quick as possible The world is changing quickly, becoming more global, and it comes hand in hand with the growing popularity of learning ...
-732 Changing location, change yourself as well!
+828 Changing location, change yourself as well!
 Relocation and emigration The problem of moving to a different country these days is more relevant than ever.
 Maybe you have had a good time in Thai or Spanish resorts, and then it hit you, ...
-1778 Why do we need to read limericks Edward Lear’s limericks are a great tool for learners to practise reading, from beginners to more advanced.
+2008 Why do we need to read limericks Edward Lear’s limericks are a great tool for learners to practise reading, from beginners to more advanced.
 What is the limerick?
 But what is the limerick?
 His writing style is nonsense ...
-904 Reading ideas for young learners Reading is a great way to explore our mazing world, and young learners have plenty of opportunities to do it through books.
+1000 Reading ideas for young learners Reading is a great way to explore our mazing world, and young learners have plenty of opportunities to do it through books.
 Millions of stories, fairy tales, novels, audiobooks will engage a child, ...
-1024 How to teach a child read and understand texts in English easily?
+1104 How to teach a child read and understand texts in English easily?
 How to make a child read and understand in English Reading in English opens up a lot of opportunities and makes teaching children much easier.
 Just imagine how many fairy tales are out there, how ...
-1786 HOW TO GET BACK IN THE GROVE OF LEARNING A LANGUAGE AFTER THE WINTER BREAK The holidays are over, and we are sure you had a great time, but it’s time to get back on track with your studies.
-It is just natural to think ‘I don’t remember anything’ or ...

 Follow the blog on social networks: